verronpro/blog/.junie/guidelines.md

   5) Move to `_posts/` with final filename on publish.
   6) If navigation needs an entry, update `_data/navigation.yml`.
   7) If post relates to Office‑stamper, link to the exact tag/release and migration notes.
+  8) Optional: add `{% include post/author-box.html %}` near the end to show the author box (until a global layout override is introduced).

+- Global author box (optional improvement)
+  - The theme `jekyll-text-theme` provides layouts via a gem.
+To enable a global author box without editing each post, copy the appropriate post layout from the theme into `_layouts/` (usually `article.html` or `post.html`) and insert `{% include post/author-box.html %}` before the layout’s footer/related posts block.
+  - Caution: Jekyll layouts don’t support inheritance; ensure you copy the up‑to‑date layout HTML and keep includes/variables intact.
+Test locally before pushing.

 - Taxonomy
   - Keep tags small in number and consistent across posts: `docs-as-code`, `office-stamper`, `java`, `templates`, `testing`, `toolchain`, `ci`, `diagram-as-code`, etc.